 Key policy considerations

 These key policy considerations should be kept in mind while reading your auto insurance policy.
 An insurance policy is a binding contract between you and the car insurance company.
 You agree to make payments in exchange for the coverage outlined on the policy.
-Although you can cancel your auto insurance at any time, the insurance company must notify you prior to cancelation or non-renewal and has limits on when and how it can cancel your car insurance policy.
+Although you can cancel your auto insurance at any time, the insurance company must notify you prior to cancellation or non-renewal and has limits on when and how it can cancel your car insurance policy based on state regulations.
 The following are a few aspects you should be mindful of when reading your auto insurance policy:

 • Insuring agreement: This is the agreement made between you and the insurance company that it will provide coverage in exchange for your premium payment.
 The specifics on what is and is not covered is also included here.